 If you want to get your washing dry and don't want to keep tripping over a clothes horse - check out our shortlist of the best wall mounted clothes airers.

 We profile 5 models that are sturdy, can hold lots of clothes and aren't a pain in the you-know-where to put up.

 5 Sturdy Wall Mounted

 What Makes A Good Wall Mounted Airer?

-You're looking for a clothes dryer you won't always trip over and folds away easily when it's not in use.
+You're looking for a clothes airer you won't always bump into and folds away easily when it's not in use.

 You don't want to go to the trouble of getting this up on the wall and finding out it only hangs 2 socks and a t-shirt.
-Wall mounted clothes airers can hold up to 27 KGs of clothes and have 22.5 feet of drying space.
+A good wall mounted clothes airer can hold up to 27 KGs of clothes and have 22.5 feet of drying space.

 A sturdy design is absolutely essential.
 Look for ones made from stainless steel that are strong, easy to wipe down and they won't rust.

 Some of these airers come with poor instructions and are also really hard to put up by yourself.
 We've tried to choose the easiest ones to get up on your wall quickly.

-The best wall mounted airers come with an installation template.
+The best wall mounted clothes airers come with an installation template.
 This means after you cut it from the box you can use it know exactly where to drill holes in your wall.
 This makes things a whole lot easier.

 Wall Mounted Clothes Drying Rack Reviews

-Brabantino make some of the best outdoor airers, so it's no surprise they've also got a great wall-mounted ones that goes on walls.
+Brabantino make some of the best outdoor airers, so it's no surprise they've also got some great ones that go on walls, too.

 What I really love about this one is it's extremely sturdy and the instructions are really clear.
 If you can use a drill then you'll have few problems putting this one up.